cockroachdb/docs/src/current/_includes/molt/molt-docker.md

 ### Performance

 MOLT Fetch and Verify are likely to run more slowly in a Docker container than on a local machine.
-To improve performance, increase the memory and/or compute resources on your Docker container.
+To improve performance, increase the memory or compute resources, or both, on your Docker container.

 {% if page.name == "molt-fetch.md" %}
 ### Authentication